Chiang Chie Foo: Career

 On 15 July 2004, Chiang succeeded Peter Ho as permanent secretary for MINDEF.
 On 18 November 2005, Chiang assumed an additional portfolio, succeeding Eddie Teo as permanent secretary for the Prime Minister's Office (PMO).
 On 9 October 2007, Chiang signed an agreement with India Defence Secretary Vijay Singh to conduct joint military exercises.
 On 1 April 2009, he was succeeded by Chan Lai Fung as chairman of EMA.

 On 1 September 2011, Benny Lim Siang Hoe took over Chiang as permanent secretary for PMO.
 On 1 July 2013, Chiang was appointed as chairman of the Central Provident Fund, replacing Koh Yong Guan.
 After a 32-year career in the public service, Chiang retired on 1 September 2013, with Chan Yeng Kit taking over as permanent secretary for MINDEF.

 On 1 April 2017, Chiang took over from Tan Gee Paw as chairman of PUB.
 On 30 June 2021, Chiang stepped down as chairman of CPF, with Yong Ying-I succeeding him.
+On 30 March 2025, Chiang stepped down as chairman of PUB, with Chan Lai Fung succeeding him.